 Hi, friends.
 Thanks for landing on this page.
 While it’s true that we live in a world plagued by injustice, inequality, and corruption, I’m a firm believer that every deliberate act of love creates a ripple of positivity and healing.

-We all have the opportunity to support those who face oppression, hardship, discrimination, and marginalization with a portion of our income, however large or small.
+Those of us in good financial standing have the opportunity to support those who face oppression, hardship, discrimination, and marginalization with a portion of our income, however large or small.
 Below is a list of organizations that are supporting various communities in tangible ways.
 Some are local to NYC, but there are national and international options as well.

 This list is by no means exhaustive or reflective of all groups in need.
 But it’s a place to start.
 Consider setting up automatic monthly donations, which give organizations a chance to budget and plan—and don’t be shy about contributing even small amounts.
 Imagine if a few hundred of us each contributed $1-5 each month.
 It adds up!

 Mental Health Issues Facing the Black Community is a resource guide created to discuss the impact of racism and discrimination on the mental health of our Black communities.
 Despite being more susceptible to struggle with mental illnesses such as depression, anxiety, and substance abuse, statistics show that only one out of three Black people will receive the help they need.

 This guide aims to make information about accessing mental health services easier than ever.
 Special thanks to Claire O’Neill of Sunshine Behavioral Health for submitting this important resource.